IPAD: Iterative, Parallel, and Diffusion-based Network for Scene Text Recognition: Experiments

 \subsubsection{Analysis of Inference Speed}

 To further verify our advantage in efficiency, we compare our method with CTC and AR attention-based decoders.
 To remove the influence of the encoder, we evaluate all methods with the same encoder as our IPAD.
-As shown in Tab~\ref{tab:inference_time}, our method with $5$ iterations is almost $3$ times faster than AR attention-based decoders.
-When the iteration number is $1$, the inference time is close to the CTC-based decoder since they are both fully parallel decoding.
+As shown in Tab~\ref{tab:inference_time}, our method with $5$ iterations is almost $3$ times faster than AR attention-based decoders while achieving higher recognition accuracy.
+When the iteration number is $1$, the inference time becomes comparable to the CTC-based decoder since they are both fully parallel decoding.
 In other words, our method is flexible between efficiency and accuracy.
-The iteration number can be modified simply according to different requirements in real applications.
+The iteration number can be adjusted based on the efficiency and accuracy requirements of different real-world applications.